Taxpayer Rights & Remedies

 Learn Your Rights and Responsibilities

-The Tax Administration Act (TAA) Section 7-1-1 et seq gives you specific rights and responsibilities.
-As a taxpayer you must exercise these rights within certain time limits.
+The Tax Administration Act (TAA Section 7-1-1 et seq gives you specific rights and responsibilities.
+As a taxpayer you must exercise these rights within certain time limits specified in the law.

 You can consult the FYI-405: Taxpayer Bill of Rights to know what your rights are when working with the Taxation and Revenue Department (Department).